 Yes.
-In 2018 Cynata successfully completed a Phase 1 clinical trial with its lead Cymerus MSC product, CYP-001, in patients with graft-versus-host disease (GvHD).
+In 2018 Cynata successfully completed a Phase 1 clinical trial with its lead Cymerus MSC product, CYP-001, in patients with acute graft-versus-host disease (GvHD).
 It was the first time in the world that a clinical trial had been completed using an iPSC-derived allogeneic therapeutic product.
 This garnered much attention for the Company and was a very important achievement, especially since the trial began just a few short years after Cynata Therapeutics was established.

 This disease often follows a bone marrow transplant procedure and occurs when the immune cells in the donor material (the graft) attack the recipient’s tissues (the host) as “foreign”.
 Bone marrow transplants are used in the treatment of certain cancers including leukaemia.
 Steroids are currently the first line treatment for GvHD, but this treatment is often unsuccessful.
 Additionally, some patients are unable to tolerate side effects caused by long term steroid treatment.
 When steroid treatment fails, the prognosis is very poor, with as many as 80% of patients dying from “steroid-refractory” GvHD.